vladyslav-pauk/grad-stats/docs/ScraperDocs.md

 # Scraping Web for Academic Progress

-The graduate programs web scraping package provides a comprehensive and efficient solution for extracting and performing chronological analysis of graduate student information from graduate program webpages.
+The data scraping module is an efficient tool for gathering information about changes in graduate student enrollment over time from university websites.
-It leverages Wayback Machine web archive data and automatic pattern matching generation using OpenAI's GPT API to automate the data collection process.
+It aims at streamlining the data collection process by leveraging Wayback Machine web archive service and automatic pattern matching generation using OpenAI's GPT API.

 [//]: # (The PhD program scraping module addresses this challenge by automating the extraction of PhD student names from university web pages.)